cea-hpc/modules/doc/source/module.rst

 **config** [--dump-state|name [value]|--reset name]

- Gets or sets **modulecmd.tcl** options.
+ Gets or sets :file:`modulecmd.tcl` options.
 Reports the currently set value of passed option *name* or all existing options if no *name* passed.
 If a *name* and a *value* are provided, the value of option *name* is set to *value*.
 If command-line switch *--reset* is passed in addition to a *name*, overridden